dodochenpai/egress-analyzer/README.md

 # egress-analyzer
-Lightweight, independent TCP egress analyzer for Windows used to identify what destination ports are or aren't blocked by a firewall.
-Can also be used within a local network by pointing the client to a device running the egress server.
+Lightweight, standalone TCP egress analyzer for Windows used to identify the destination ports blocked by a firewall.
+The client can also be used within a local network by pointing to a device running the egress server.

 # Build
 Egress Client